Do you need help with your Android problem? Connect one-on-one with an Android tech support expert through JustAnswer, an Android Authority partner.

 While Android is still king, iOS is a significant platform, and at some point, you may want to switch over to an iPhone.
 We won’t judge!
 After all, there are some things iOS does better than Android.
 You will probably want to transfer all your data over to your new phone, though.
 This transition is often seamless, but it depends on which devices are involved.
 In this case, we’re talking about two completely different platforms, so it might require a little extra work.
 Here are the best ways to transfer your contacts from Android to iOS!

 See also: Which is the best iPhone for you?

 1. Move to iOS app

 Move to iOS is meant to help Android users; well, move to iOS.
-Despite the somewhat poor reviews, the application certainly does what it’s advertised to do.
+Despite the poor reviews, the application does what it’s advertised to do.
 Apple loves making experiences simple and easy, and that is exactly what they accomplish with this data transfer application.

 Your mileage and experience may vary, but you can easily migrate contacts, messages, photos, videos, bookmarks, email accounts, and calendars straight to any iOS device when it works.

 - Install the Move to iOS app on your Android device.

 - Open the app, follow instructions, and select what you want to migrate.